JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 ```

-Here we use `staticCFunction{..}` helper function from Kotlin to wrap a lambda into a C Function pointer.
+Here we use `staticCFunction{..}` helper function from Kotlin/Native to wrap a Kotlin lambda function into a C Function pointer.
-The function only allows to have an unbound and non-capturing lambda function.
+It only allows to have an unbound and non-capturing lambda functions.
 For example, it is not allowed
 to use a local variable from the function.
 We may only use globally visible declarations.
 Throwing exceptions
-from a `staticCFunction{..}` has non determined side-effects.
-It is vital to make sure you not throwing an
+from a `staticCFunction{..}` ends up in non-deterministic side-effects.
+It is vital to make sure we are not
-exception from it.
+throwing any sudden exception from it

+## Using C Function Pointer from Kotlin

 The second step, we call a C function pointer from a C pointer we have from `supply_fun()` call:
 ```kotlin